Dog friendly Sacramento: Our experience

 Once you leave the bustle of San Francisco and the elegance of wine country behind, a major change in scenery awaits you as you pass through California’s heartland, aka farmland.
 Dixon is the major city followed by Davis (of Birkenstock and UC Davis fame) and then you hit Sacramento.
 The city is way bigger than our tiny 49 square miles and very sprawled out.
 There is a stoic silence about it with the Sacramento river meandering through and providing a very scenic, leafy walkway along it.
-We stayed at a very budgeted, pet friendly hotel chain (La Quinta-a step above Motel 6 and pets stay for free), with the one redeeming factor being its location, i.e. close to the river.
-We had a wonderful evening stroll there and Babu barked his heart out at the one drone hovering above and the occasional steamer passing by.
-We saw some lovely fall colors and walked along the bridge for some time till the sun set.
-Its pretty chilly in the capital around this time of the year, so if you do visit Sacramento, remember to bundle up.
+We stayed at a modest, pet friendly hotel in Sacramento (La Quinta-a step above Motel 6 and pets stay for free), with the one redeeming factor being its location, i.e. close to the river.

+Besides a stroll along Sacramento river, the other popular activity to indulge in is visiting the old town part of the city, which is also its most popular attraction.
+Old Town Sacramento has several of attractions, horse drawn carriages, restaurants and shops and we got a glimpse of the old railroads and train carriages as we strolled by and walked along the tracks.
 Old Town Sacramento definitely had the settings of a Spaghetti western with some New Orleans nostalgia thrown in.
-The wooden walkways, the quirky boutiques (all locally and independently owned) selling antiques, costumes and souveniors plus the small cafes and eateries scattered all over reminded be of NOLA and San Diego Old Town in bits and pieces.
+The wooden walkways, the quirky boutiques (all locally and independently owned) selling antiques, costumes and souvenirs plus the small cafes and eateries scattered all over reminded be of NOLA and San Diego Old Town in bits and pieces.
 As per the website, this stretch also doubles as a 28-acre National Historic Landmark District with a State Historic Park along the beautiful Sacramento River.
 What made it even more charming was the river flowing nearby and so we decided to descend to the banks where quite a few ferry ships/boats had laid anchor.

-But before that, we ventured out to the tracks adjacent to the The California State Railroad Museum Foundation, the star attraction of Old Town.
+The railway tracks adjacent to the The California State Railroad Museum Foundation are undoubtedly the star attraction of Old Town.
 The railroad stations were built during the 1920s and although one of the structures in no longer operational, the Southern Pacific station continues to be in service and is still a popular mode of transportation within the state of California.
 For more information on the train stations of Sacramento and their evolution, read here.
 We walked along the tracks like many others but did not visit the museum because we were traveling with Babu.
 We finally walked down the ramp leading to the river, with the Ziggurat looming over us.
-As per Wikipedia, “the Ziggurat is a ten-story, stepped pyramidal office building and adjacent 5 story concrete parking structure located at 707 3rd Street in West Sacramento, California on the shore of the Sacramento River.
-Designed to resemble the ancient Mesopotamian ziggurats, the building was built by The Money Store in 1997 and is currently leased by the California Department of General Services (DGS).
-It is the headquarters to DGS.”
+This is a 10 storied stepped pyramid like office building on the shore of the Sacramento River. and was designed to resemble the ancient Mesopotamian ziggurats.
+The building serves as the headquarter to California Department of General Services.
 The two canary yellow structures of the bridge, kind of resembling the Golden Gate Bridges arches, but standing in the middle of the bridge, were visible from way afar and are another familiar sight in the Sacramento skyline.